brevzin/cpp_proposals/README.md

 ### Pending

 - [p0847r1 - Deducing this](0847_deducing_this/p0847r1.html), with Simon Brand, Gasper Asman, and Ben Deane.
 R0 was discussed in EWG in Rapperswil.
+R1 was discussed in San Diego.
 - [p1061r0 - Structured bindings can introduce a Pack](1061_sb_pack/p1061r0.html), with Jonathan Wakely.
 - [p1170r0 - Overload sets as function parameters](1170_overload_sets/p1170r0.html), with Andrew Sutton.